 Want to spend your time in leadership activities that inspire motivation, trust, and certainty while dispelling employee fear, negativity, and skepticism?
-During times of change, no actions are more powerful than when leaders make the time to communicate and build relationships.
+During times of change, no actions are more powerful than when leaders take the time to communicate and build relationships with their team.

 Communicate Daily With Employees

 "Communicate with transparency, authenticity, and clarity.
 Whether you have a scheduled morning meeting each day, make office rounds in the afternoon, or take your team to lunch, make it a priority to make time to talk to each and every member of your team on a regular basis.
-You may be busy, but, the truth of the matter is that you really can't afford not to,” Gordon recommends.
+You may be busy, but, the truth of the matter is that you really can't afford to not communicate frequently with your employees,” Gordon recommends.

 Transfer Leadership’s Optimism

 “As a leader, your most important weapon against pessimism (prevalent in recent years) is to transfer your optimism and vision to others.
 This inspires others to think and act in ways that drive results.

 ”Leadership is a transfer of belief—and great leaders inspire their teams to believe they can succeed.
 As a leader and manager, you are not just leading and managing people, but you are also leading and managing their beliefs.
 You must utilize every opportunity available to transfer your optimism,” Gordon says.

 ”From town hall meetings to daily emails to individual conversations to weekly teleconferences, it's imperative that you share your optimism with your team.
 Optimism is a competitive advantage, and you need to convey it in all you say and do.
 As one of the greatest American innovators, Henry Ford, said, ‘Think you can, or think you can't—either way you are correct.’”

 Leadership Shares the Vision